-6. If a physician or State recognized medical authority prescribes whole cow's milk as a substitute for breastmilk or infant formula for an infant younger than 12 months of age, is the meal reimbursable?
+8. If a physician or State recognized medical authority prescribes whole cow's milk as a substitute for breastmilk or infant formula for an infant younger than 12 months of age, is the meal reimbursable?

 For children younger than 12 months of age, cow's milk may be served as a substitute for breastmilk and/or infant formula, and be part of a reimbursable meal, if the substitution is supported by a medical statement signed by a licensed physician or a State recognized medical authority.
 A State recognized medical authority for this purpose is a State licensed health care professional who is authorized to write medical prescriptions under State law.

 The statement must explain the need for the substitution and must be kept on file by the center or day care home in order for the meal to be reimbursable.

 FNS recognizes that infants have unique dietary needs and that decisions concerning diet during the first year of life are for the infant's health care provider and parents or guardians to make together.
+In addition, FNS understands that a transition period is needed when infants are weaned from breastmilk or infant formula to cow's milk.
+Therefore, a one month transition period is allowed for children 12 to 13 months of age.
+Please see question number 12 for more information.

-7. If a mother breastfeeds her 13 month old, or older child at the center or day care home, is the meal reimbursable?
+9. If a mother breastfeeds her 13 month old, or older, child at the center or day care home, is the meal reimbursable?

-Yes, breastmilk is an allowable substitute for fluid milk for children of any age.
+Yes.
+Breastmilk is an allowable substitute for fluid milk for children of any age.
 Therefore, if a mother chooses to breastfeed her infant past 1 year of age she may breastfeed the child onsite or provide expressed breastmilk and the center or day care home may claim reimbursement for those meals.